Scott Thorson: Wonderland murders

+Legal issues

 In 2008, Thorson pleaded guilty to felony drug and burglary charges and was sentenced to four years in prison.

+In February 2013, police investigating a lost wallet tracked the use of the victim's credit cards to a hotel in Reno, Nevada.
+Thorson was found to be using the credit cards and was arrested.
+Thorson (who also used the alias Jess Marlow, which he said he acquired when he entered the protection program in the Nash case) was booked on a variety of charges, including burglary and using a credit card without consent.
+He pleaded guilty and was sentenced to five years' probation in July 2013.
+Dennis Hof, owner of the Moonlite BunnyRanch, paid Thorson's $125,000 bail.

+As of March 2021 he was completing his term in unsupervised custody in residential confinement, with a projected release date of August 30, 2022 unless paroled earlier.

+On May 10, 2021, Thorson's parole was revoked and he was returned to custody.
+Thorson was incarcerated at Nevada's High Desert Prison, with a release date of September 8, 2022.

+Illness and death

 Previously diagnosed with hepatitis C, in the autumn of 2012, Thorson was diagnosed with stage II cancer.
 After his diagnosis, and before his health care became the responsibility of the Nevada Department of Corrections in January 2014, Thorson made public pleas for money to continue his medical treatments.
 Thorson had planned in 2012 to re-release the book Behind the Candelabra to coincide with the film's release.

-In February 2013, police investigating a lost wallet tracked the use of the victim's credit cards to a hotel in Reno, Nevada.
-Thorson was found to be using the credit cards and was arrested.
-Thorson (who also uses the alias Jess Marlow, which he says he acquired when he entered the protection program in the Nash case) was booked on a variety of charges, including burglary and using a credit card without consent.
-He pleaded guilty and was sentenced to five years' probation in July 2013.

-Dennis Hof, owner of the Moonlite BunnyRanch, paid Thorson's $125,000 bail in 2013.

 In September 2013, he tested positive for methamphetamine, but was given another chance.
 He subsequently failed drug tests again—twice in October, and again on November 1, 2013.
 He was arrested on November 19, 2013, after violating a court order to enter an inpatient treatment facility in Reno two weeks earlier.
-On January 23, 2014, his probation was revoked and he was sentenced to 8 to 20 years in Nevada prison. he was completing his term in unsupervised custody in residential confinement, with a projected release date of August 30, 2022 unless paroled earlier.
-On May 10, 2021, Thorson's parole was revoked and he was returned to custody.
-Thorson was incarcerated at Nevada's High Desert Prison, with a release date of September 8, 2022.
+On January 23, 2014, his probation was revoked and he was sentenced to 8 to 20 years in Nevada prison.

+Thorson died from cancer and heart disease at a Los Angeles healthcare facility, on August 16, 2024, at the age of 65.